Veykril/tlborm/src/syntax-extensions/hygiene.md

 # Hygiene

-Hygiene is an important concept for macros, it describes the ability for a macro to work in its own syntax context, not affecting nor being affected by its surroundings.
+Hygiene is an important concept for macros.
+It describes the ability for a macro to work in its own syntax context, not affecting nor being affected by its surroundings.
 In other words this means that a syntax extension should be invocable anywhere without interfering with its surrounding context.

-In a perfect world all syntax extensions in rust would be fully hygienic, unfortunately this isn't the case, so care should be taken to avoid writing syntax extensions that aren't fully hygienic.
+In a perfect world all syntax extensions in Rust would be fully hygienic, unfortunately this isn't the case, so care should be taken to avoid writing syntax extensions that aren't fully hygienic.
-We will go into general hygiene concepts here which will be touched upon in the corresponding hygiene chapters for the different syntax extensions rust has to offer.
+We will go into general hygiene concepts here which will be touched upon in the corresponding hygiene chapters for the different syntax extensions Rust has to offer.

 &nbsp;